Home maintenance checklist for all seasons

 Clean range hood filters.
 So, if you haven’t done this – it’s going to be gross.
 We suggest getting an auto degreaser (yes, you’ll need something heavy-duty) and using that to clean with hot water.

-Fire safety check.
+Fire safety checks should be included in your house maintenance checklist.
 Make sure your smoke alarms are working as well as your fire extinguishers.

 Test your carbon monoxide detectors.
 This one is simple and life-saving.